Hundreds of Beavers: Theatrical

 Hundreds of Beavers premiered at Fantastic Fest on September 29, 2022.
-It premiered in Canada at the 2023 Fantasia International Film Festival and in the United Kingdom at DukeFest on August 13.
-It was also shown at the Library of Congress on July 27, 2024, at Quentin Tarantino's New Beverly Cinema for two weeks, and at the Sitges Film Festival in Spain.
+It premiered in Canada at the 2023 Fantasia International Film Festival.
+It was also shown at the Library of Congress, at Quentin Tarantino's New Beverly Cinema for two weeks, and at the Sitges Film Festival in Spain.

 Cheslik and the producers chose to distribute the film themselves and Kurt Ravenwood oversaw the promotion campaign.
 They were aided by Jessica Rosner, a former executive at Kino International.
 Milwaukee-based ad agency SRH (named after Matt Sabljak, Ravenwood, and Sam Hogerton) spent $37,000 promoting the film.
 Hundreds of Beavers was shown at fourteen independent theaters in the Great Lakes region, including the Music Box Theatre in Chicago.

-The filmmakers rejected distribution offers made after festival showings as those plans would only show the film in theaters for a week before sending it to video on demand.
 By November 2024, the film had been shown in no more than 33 theaters at once.
 An encore showing was conducted in around 70 theaters starting on December 5.
 A 35mm print of the film was shown on February 26, 2025, in Dallas, Texas.

 Aerofilms premiered the film in the Czech Republic on May 9, 2024.
 Lightbulb Film Distribution distributed the film in Australia, Ireland, New Zealand, and the United Kingdom beginning on July 9.
 Tews toured 40 cities in the United Kingdom over the course of four months.
 A German release, managed by Lightbulb and 24 Bilder, opened in 68 theaters on February 13, 2025.

+Home media

+The filmmakers rejected distribution offers made after festival showings as those plans would only show the film in theaters for a week before sending it to video on demand.
 The streaming rights were sold to Cineverse.
 The film received a video on demand release on April 15, 2024.
 It was released on Blu-ray by Vinegar Syndrome on January 28, 2025, and has sold 10,000 copies as of March 2025.
-A special edition version for VHS is set for release.
+A limited release of 100 VHS copies of the film was distributed by Witter Entertainment.

 Reception

 Box office

-Hundreds of Beavers grossed $750,030 in the United States and Canada, and $578,221 in other territories, for a worldwide total of $1,328,251.
+Hundreds of Beavers grossed $938,375 in the United States and Canada, and $616,572 in other territories, for a worldwide total of $1,554,947.
 The showing at the Music Box Theatre grossed $8,000 in one day, the highest individual gross for any screening of the film.
 More than half of the film's box office gross was made after the film was released through video on demand.
 Its box office revenue surpassed $1 million after its release in Germany.
 In addition to the box office revenue, $500,000 was grossed on digital platforms and $250,000 worth of merchandise was sold.